charlesasmith72/RustDev/Enums.md

     }
 }
 ```
+- `_` is used as a catch-all for remaining cases.

 ---

 ## **9. The `if let` Construct**

-`if let` is a shorthand for pattern matching when you only care about one variant.
+`if let` simplifies pattern matching when only one case is relevant.

 ### **Example:**
 ```rust